-Physiotherapists help get you moving after surgery, treat neck, back and other joint injuries, treat sport injuries and give advice on prevention and sport efficiency, maximize mobility following a stroke or in neurological disorders, help to manage respiratory and cardiac conditions, care for physical challenges associated with arthritis or repetitive strain.
+Physiotherapists help get you moving after surgery, treat neck, back, and other joint injuries, treat sports injuries and give advice on prevention and sports efficiency, maximize mobility following a stroke or in neurological disorders, help to manage respiratory and cardiac conditions, care for physical challenges associated with arthritis or repetitive strain.

 What to expect in your first visit: